Alec-Nelson/GobblerExchange/README.md

     - Search by Group: provides results if the search term is in the group name (order matters)
 - User authentication
 - Forum posts ordered by rating (decreasing)
 - Events are ordered by date (increasing)
+    - Only upcoming events are shown
+- Creating events
+    - date and time must be entered in the specified format
 - Polls are ordered by date (decreasing)
 - Notes are ordered by rating (decreasing)
 - Join button when searching for groups